DEPARTMENT HAS MOVED TEMPORARILY TO HALSEY SOUTH 3RD FLOOR UNTIL SPRING 2016

 - a traditional on-campus track, and

-- an online track that has been designed for non-traditional students who have previously earned an Associate Degree from an accredited university or college, or have current career related experience within criminal justice (the online major is scheduled to begin Fall Semester 2014).
+- an online track that has been designed for non-traditional students who have previously earned an Associate Degree from an accredited university or college, or have current career related experience within criminal justice.
+For more specific information on the Online Criminal Justice Major, click here.

-When admitted to the Department as a Criminal Justice Major, students must select the track they wish to follow.
-These are separate majors, and students can only follow one of these tracks.
+These are separate tracks leading the Criminal Justice Major, and students can only follow one of these tracks.

 The Focus and Emphases of the Criminal Justice Major